Budockshed

-Budockshed (alias Budshead, Budeokshead, Budokeside etc.) is a historic estate in the parish of St Budeaux, near Plymouth in Devon, England.
+Budockshed (alias Budshead, Budeokshead, Budokeside etc.) is a historic estate and electoral ward in the parish of St Budeaux, in Plymouth, Devon.

 History

 It was for fourteen generations the seat of the de Budockshed family which took its name from the estate.
 It then passed to the Gorges family of Wraxall, in Somerset, near Bristol, and was sold by Sir Arthur Gorges to the Trevill family, wealthy merchants from Plymouth.
 The mansion house of the Trevills was demolished in the early 19th century, and only ruins survive, namely of a few outer walls and granite arches.
 Rogers wrote: "The venerable home of the Budocksheds has been destroyed, but two fine old barns - one of grand proportions - and a picturesque granite gateway, still remain to attest its aforetime importance".
 A monument to the Gorges family survives in St Budeaux Church.

-de Budockshed
+De Budockshed

 The arms of de Budockshed were: Sable, three fusils in fess between three buck's faces argent, with crest: A moor's head affrontée proper, or A stag's head erased argent.
 The early descent is given by Pole as follows: